oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 It have 180days lockup on first deployment for a builder wallet.
 But on Testnet, it's free, You can try Verse Testnet with [faucet](https://faucet.testnet.oasys.games)(10OAS is sufficient to deploy contract) and build Verse-Layer node.

-If you want to test deploying contracts and executing transactions on Verse, please use [Sand Verse](/docs/verse-developer/how-to-build-verse/1-6-sandverse).
+If you want to test deploying contracts and executing transactions on Verse, please use [SAND Verse](/docs/verse-developer/how-to-build-verse/1-6-sandverse).

 ## Validator Build Steps